Bali

 • Canggu

-Skip if: You dislike heavy traffic, constant noise, or a predominantly expat/tourist environment.
+Skip if: You dislike traffic, noise or heavily touristed areas.

 • Seminyak

-Skip if: You are on a tight budget or seeking a quiet, traditional Balinese experience.
+Skip if: You want a quiet village or traditional Balinese atmosphere.

 • Jimbaran

-Skip if: You want a vibrant nightlife or extensive shopping options.
+Skip if: You want nightlife within walking distance.

 • Kuta